MojoJolo/balbinwatches/_posts/2023-10-25-alpha-watch.markdown

 I will be producing only five Alpha watches, and each one will have its own unique number.

 ### Specifications
+- Case: Oyster-like 316L Stainless Steel
+- Case Size: 36mm
+- Case Height:
+- Lug-to-lug length: 45mm
+- Lug width: 20mm
+- Crystal:
+- Movement: Seiko Instruments Inc. NH38
+- Power Reserve: 41 Hours

 ### Pre-order
-For those interested on purchasing the watch, please register your interest in this form.
-Don't worry, no payment required yet.
-I will contact you afterwards.
+For those interested in purchasing the watch, please register your interest using this form:

+link here

+Don't worry, no payment is required at this stage.
+I will contact you afterward.